-In Christianity there is a dogmatic view concerning creationism and how we are to interpret Genesis 1 and 2.
-Traditionally, there is the conservative view that the beginning of Genesis is to be taken literally.
-This means that the 7 days mentioned in the first chapter are to be taken as literal 24-hour days, the “beginning” mentioned in the first verses is to be taken as a literal moment, and the “creating” being done are all an instant act done on the 24-hour day that is being mentioned in its context.
-However, there are 5 different views that I will mention that are less than “traditional” concerning creation.
-We will have a summary of these 5 views in this post I am not saying my view (whether traditional or modern) and I am not claiming these views as being the only views.
-This is just simply to be a reference point.
-These views are allegorical theistic evolution, literal theistic evolution, progressive creationism, gap theory, and then there is also “Old Earth Ministries” (AKA: “OEM”) joint theory.
+In Christianity, there is a dogmatic view concerning creationism and how we are to interpret the first two chapters of Genesis.
+Traditionally, there is the so-called “conservative” view that the beginning of Genesis is to be taken literally.
+This means that the seven days mentioned in the first chapter are to be taken as literal 24-hour days, the “beginning” mentioned in the first verses is to be taken as a literal moment, and the “creating” being done is an instant act done in the 24-hour day.
+However, there are five views that I will mention that are less than “traditional” concerning creation.
+That said, some of the views have roots in Jewish tradition and early church fathers.
+We will have a summary of these five views in this post.
+I am not saying my view (whether traditional or modern), and I am not claiming that these views are the only views (they are not).
+This is just a reference point.
+The views are allegorical theistic evolution, literal theistic evolution, progressive creationism, gap theory, and then there is also “Old Earth Ministries” (AKA: “OEM”) joint theory.

 Allegorical Theistic Evolution

 Obviously, this involves the theory of evolution.
 They believe that God made everything, including man, through evolution.
 This specific type of theistic evolution is allegorical.
 In other words, they believe the creation account in Genesis to be primarily metaphorical as opposed to a